Reporting a Crime

-If you have an emergency, dial 911; otherwise, you can make a police report either in person or by calling the non-emergency line at 973-697-1300 to have an officer respond to you.
+If you have an emergency, dial 911.
+Otherwise, you can make a police report either in person by coming to police headquarters at 1033 Weldon Road, Lake Hopatcong, NJ, or by calling the non-emergency line at 973-697-1300 to have an officer respond to your location in Jefferson Township.

 911 is to be used for emergencies only.
 An emergency is any serious medical problem (chest pain, seizure, bleeding), any type of fire (business, car, building), any life-threatening situation (fights, person with weapons, etc.) or to report crimes in progress.

 Do not dial 911 for a non-emergency.
 Instead, dial the non-emergency telephone number (973) 697-1300.
 A non-emergency incident is a property damage accident, break-in to a vehicle when suspect is gone, theft of property (when suspect is gone), vandalism (when suspect is gone), panhandlers, intoxicated persons who are not disorderly, a bear wandering through your neighborhood not disturbing anyone, or dogs barking or at large.